Whoever controls the record

 Captured at the moment of creation

-A small piece of software running locally intercepts the conversation the moment it occurs.
+A small piece of software running locally seals the conversation the moment it occurs.
 Nothing leaves your machine in readable form.

 03